nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/index.md

     - Technology: Users must be comfortable with using a terminal window (GCP shell provided in the interface).
 Please use the **Chrome web browser** for setting up and connecting to a GCP virtual machine.
 Some GCP features do not work on other web browsers.

-    - Financial: First time GCP users require a valid credit card to set up a GCP billing account.
-New users are eligible for a free 3-month $300 trial during billing account set up.
+    - Financial: Users need a valid credit card to set up a GCP billing account.
+However, new users are eligible for a free 3-month $300 trial, which can be activated during billing account set up.